Could “cracking your back” be the solution for backaches and headaches? The answer is yes, claim advocates of spinal manipulation.

 There are over 100 types of spinal adjustments used by chiropractors worldwide.
 Some use force and twisting (spinal manipulation), while others techniques are more gentle (spinal mobilization).
 In addition, practitioners use ice and heat therapy, electric stimulation, traction devices that stretch the spine, and ultrasound for deep tissue heating.
 Most procedures are done on a padded, adjustable table.
 Parts of the table can be dropped as an adjustment is being done, adding different forces to the movement.

 In spinal manipulation, the practitioner uses their hands to apply a controlled, sudden force to a specific joint.
 Patients often hear popping noises, like when you crack your knuckles.

 In spinal mobilization, practitioners use less forceful thrusts and more stretching.
 They will sometimes use an “activator,” which is a small metal tool that applies force directly to one vertebra.

 Besides chiropractors, osteopaths and some physical therapists use spinal adjustments.

-Measuring the effectiveness of spinal manipulation is difficult because it doesn't lend itself to traditional studies.
+Measuring the effectiveness of spinal manipulation is difficult because it doesn’t lend itself to traditional studies.
 A 2007 study found spinal manipulation to be moderately effective in easing chronic low back pain lasting four or more weeks.
 Researchers said it was also slightly to moderately effective in easing acute low back pain that lasted less than four weeks.
-Another study showed that six weeks of mobilization treatments helped treat neck pain in almost 70 percent of participants.

 Spinal adjustment is usually safe when it’s performed by someone trained and licensed to deliver the care.
 Serious complications are rare, but can include herniated disks, compressed nerves, and even a stroke after neck manipulation.